anatarist/spacehaven-modloader/README.md

 - `t`s in `library/texts`

+### ID Numbers

+Most of the items in the game's library are identified by a numeric ID rather than a human-readable name.

+If you want to replace an *existing* game definition, like the included Greenhouse mod does, simply copy that definition into to your mod with the same ID number that the game uses.
+The mod loader will replace the game's definition with the one from your mod.

+If you want to create a *new* definition, things get a bit trickier because you need to make sure your ID numbers are unique across all mods that might get loaded.
+Luckily IDs can be any (positive) 32-bit integer which means there's lots of space.

+I recommend prefixing your definition IDs with your Discord user number (e.g. mine is #4511) and a sequential mod number (e.g. I used `00` for the `artificial-plant` example, `01` for `exterior-air-vent`, etc) to come up with something reasonably unique, e.g. `45110200` for the Monster Meat crop recipe in the `greenhouse` example.

 ### Navigating the Library

-Most of the items in the game's library are identified by a numeric ID rather than a human-readable name.
-This makes it reasonably easy to follow links in a text editor - if one definition references another, simply search for the referenced ID that you're interested in.
+ID numbers are reasonably easy to follow in a text editor - if you find a definition that references another, simply search for the referenced ID that you're interested in.

 To find human-readable names, look for a `tid="###"` attribute and search for that ID in `library/texts`.
 Or, conversely, find the text in `library/texts` and search for the corresponding ID in `library/haven`.